 - Antifungal vaginal creams and suppositories help reduce overgrowth of candida and ease thrush symptoms.

 - Although vaginal thrush is uncomfortable, it does not cause any long-term health issues.

 - See your doctor if you keep getting thrush infections.

-Vaginal thrush is a common infection caused by an overgrowth of the yeast Candida albicans.
+Vaginal thrush is a common yeast infection caused by an overgrowth of the yeast candida albicans.
 This yeast lives naturally in the bowel and in small numbers in the vagina.
 It’s mostly harmless, but symptoms can develop if yeast numbers increase.

 About 75% of women will have vaginal thrush in their lifetime.
 Other names for this infection are candidiasis or monilia.

 Symptoms can include vaginal itching or burning, a white vaginal discharge and stinging or burning while urinating.